itjraymond/livre_de_fp/README.md

 # Un Livre de Functional Programming

-Waring: This may not result in anything as my motivation is spread to so many things.
+Warning: This may not result in anything as my motivation is spread to so many things (and is also thin).

 Note: main branch will not expose the chapters ;-)